geovedi/book-notes/2021/chatter.notes.md

   - Finding a solution by saying one's own name.

 ## When I Become You
-- Section 1: Introduction
+- Introduction
   - Experiment on language and emotion involving public speaking.
   - Use of non-first-person language to manage inner voice in stressful situations.
   - Introduction to the concept of distanced self-talk.
-- Section 2: The Power of Distanced Self-Talk
+- The Power of Distanced Self-Talk
   - Using own name and second/third person for emotional distance.
   - Reduction of shame, embarrassment, and rumination with distanced self-talk.
   - Improved performance and emotional response observed in participants.
   - Distanced self-talk's role in better first impressions, problem-solving, and wise reasoning.
-- Section 3: Distanced Self-Talk and Emotional Control
+- Distanced Self-Talk and Emotional Control
   - Distanced self-talk's role in coping with challenges and adversity.
   - Reduction of protective tendencies when using distanced self-talk.
   - Influence of language on stress appraisal: challenge vs. threat mindset.
-- Section 4: The Universal "You"
+- The Universal "You"
   - Introduction to the concept of "generic 'you'" or "universal 'you'".
   - Using "you" to talk about norms that apply to everyone.
   - Universal "you" to make sense of negative experiences and connect to general life aspects.
-- Section 5: Sandberg's Example and the Universal "You"
+- Sandberg's Example and the Universal "You"
   - Sheryl Sandberg's use of universal "you" after her husband's death.
   - Universal "you" to frame difficult experiences as universal and normal.
   - Importance of the perspective gained from normalizations in language.
-- Section 6: Personal Transformation with Distanced Self-Talk
+- Personal Transformation with Distanced Self-Talk
   - Author's personal experience with distressing letter and rumination.
   - Distanced self-talk's transformation of managing inner chatter.
   - Contrast between supportive conversations and the impact of distanced self-talk.
-- Section 7: The Role of Others in Managing Inner Chatter
+- The Role of Others in Managing Inner Chatter
   - Recognizing the value and limitations of support from others.
   - Inner voice's impact on how others' advice and support affect us.
   - The complex interplay between internal and external sources of help.